 Dataflow incremental refresh and datasets

 Dataflow incremental refresh and dataset incremental refresh are designed to work in tandem.
-It's acceptable and supported to have an incrementally refreshing entity in a dataflow, fully loaded into a dataset, or a fully loaded entity in a dataflow incrementally loaded to a dataset.
+It's acceptable and supported to have an incrementally refreshing table in a dataflow, fully loaded into a dataset, or a fully loaded table in a dataflow incrementally loaded to a dataset.

 Both approaches work according to your specified definitions in the refresh settings.
 More information: Incremental refresh in Power BI Premium

 This article described incremental refresh for dataflows.
 Here are some more articles that might be useful:

 - Creating computed tables in dataflows